 Jan Koum on 18th June 2013 in WhatsApp Blog

 In conclusion, the author’s opinion is that companies can’t just have a department that helps desktop products turn into mobile products.
 Rather, there must be a department that needs to focus entirely on building for mobile from scratch.
 Exactly this, sees the author too less in big companies where the investment for such activities would be available.
-Much more visible is that mobile solutions are created by small start-up companies which are, presumably, soon to be bought by big companies (start of this acquisition hype would be Google to buy Whatsapp)
+Much more visible is that mobile solutions are created by small start-up companies which are then often bought by big companies (start of this acquisition hype would be Google to buy Whatsapp).

 According to Ericsson, mobile phone subscribers are predicted to surpass the world population by the end of 2013; the total number of mobile subscriptions will reach about 7.5bn by the end of 2013.